fa-at-pulsit/RepoExpress/README.md

 Change History:
 ===================================================================================================
-Release 0.3.4 - SNAPSHOT (in branch 'master')
+Release 0.4.0 - SNAPSHOT (in branch 'master')
+* **Breaking Change** Introduced Identifier class that now supports compound identifiers.
+  This change ripples through the Identifiable interface so that getId() now returns an Identifier instead of a String.
+Also, setId() now takes an Identifier as an argument.
+* **Voldemort Support Removed** due to lack of usage and desire to maintain it.

+Release 0.3.4 - SNAPSHOT (never actually released)
 * Voldemort support is deprecated.
 * Introduced initial Cassandra repository support.